Skip to main content

 3. OK.

-Wireshark re-decodes the capture right there.
+Wireshark re-decodes the capture in place.
 Any TLS connection whose client_random matches a line in the keylog gets fully decrypted.

-QUIC needs zero extra setup.
-Same TLS keylog config covers it.
+QUIC needs no extra configuration.
+The same TLS keylog setting covers it.

 Step 5: Useful display filters